-• In certain conditions gasoline is extremely flammable and highly explosive.

-• A fire or explosion from gasoline can burn you, others, and cause property damage.
+In certain conditions, gasoline is extremely flammable and highly explosive.
+A fire or explosion from gasoline can burn you and others and can damage property.

-- Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.
+- Fill the fuel tank outdoors, in an open area, when the engine is cold.
+Wipe up any gasoline that spills. - Do not fill the fuel tank completely full.
+Add gasoline to the fuel tank until the level is 1/4" to 1/2" (6 mm to 13 mm) below the bottom of the filler neck.
+This empty space in the tank allows gasoline to expand. - Never smoke when handling gasoline, and stay away from an open flame or where gasoline fumes may be ignited by a spark. - Store gasoline in an approved container and keep it out of the reach of children.
+Never buy more than a 30-day supply of gasoline. - Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.

-Stabilizer/Conditioner
+Using Stabilizer/Conditioner